 “The development of the design for the new Academy buildings as inclusive and “Deaf Friendly” spaces has been a fascinating and extremely rewarding process.
 We have thoroughly enjoyed the challenge – it has been inspiring to work on a project that will improve the lives of students and enhance their learning outcomes.”

 Health and Life Sciences, University of Reading

-The Health and Life Sciences Building, a new-build home for the University of Reading’s School of Biological Sciences, has received two shortlists:
+Our Health and Life Sciences Building, a new-build home for the University of Reading’s School of Biological Sciences, took the award for Innovation in Delivering Value.

 Our brief was to design a new building that provides flexible, future-resilient teaching and research laboratory space.

 The new multi-purpose building houses the Departments of Ecology and Environmental Biology, Biomedical Science, and Bioinformatics.
 It comprises a central atrium featuring a café and the University’s Cole Museum of Zoology, with spectacular displays that include a False Killer Whale and the skeleton of a large elephant.

 A ‘superlab’, which can seat 280 students at once, occupies the ground floor with a sophisticated AV system that ensures all students can see and hear the lecturer.
 When classes are smaller, the space can be easily subdivided into several configurations.